naveenchikatimarla/DAZN_Assignment/README.md

 ## Overview

-This repository contains the home assignment for the DevOps role at DAZN.
 The assignment involves deploying a Dockerized web application on AWS infrastructure using Terraform.
 The infrastructure includes an ECR repository, a VPC with necessary networking resources, a VM instance, and a Load Balancer.

 ## Project Structure
 DAZN_Assignment/